Vyral/base-template/_posts/2018-05-21-take-a-tour-of-bolton-hills-newest-development.md

 excerpt: Take a virtual tour of Bolton Hill’s Palermo model.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Nick+Kellar/Videos/Take+a+Tour+of+Bolton+Hills+Newest+Development.mp4
-pullquote: All of the available lots backup to either an open space or woods.
+pullquote: All of the available lots back up to either an open space or woods.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false